OWASP/www-policy/operational/committees.md

 ### Travel

-Committees may access the standard travel policy for essential unplanned travel.
-All travel will be via the standard travel processes, including the use of any Foundation mandated travel agencies or system to ensure adherence to OWASP travel policy.
+Committees may access the [OWASP Travel policy](/www-policy/operational/travel.md) for essential travel.
+All travel will be via the standard travel processes.

 The Chair must submit the travel request, and one other officer must co-approve.
 Travel must be documented as committee related, and justifiable, such as no Committee member at the destination and essential to deliver an agreed outcome.